djang0man/js-port-scanner/README.md

 disclaimer
 ===
-I've completed very limited scanning against real-world IPs... my use of the project is generally tied to the target localhost server that's included (running at 127.0.0.1).
-Everything should work (in theory) against *actual* web URLs... but don't try it, unless you own those URLs or have permission to do so.
+I've built this for education and I test against local VMs.
+Everything should work (in theory) against *actual* web IPs... but don't try it (it's illegal), unless you own the IPs or have permission to do so.